-Donald Trump Says His Medical Checkup Was Routine – It’s The Media That’s ‘Very Sick’
+Donald Trump Says His Medical Checkup Was Routine, Claims It’s The Media That’s ‘Very Sick’

-Donald Trump made an unannounced visit to Walter Reed National Military Medical Center over the weekend, sending the rumor mill into overdrive with speculation about what the visit entailed.
-On Tuesday, for the first time, the president directly addressed the issue, saying that the check-up was routine and slammed the media for suggesting his hospital visit could be related to a serious health issue.
+President Donald Trump made an unannounced visit to Walter Reed National Military Medical Center over the weekend, sending the rumor mill into overdrive with speculation about what it entailed.
+The president directly addressed the issue today, saying the check-up was routine.
+He slammed the media for suggesting his hospital visit could be related to a serious health issue.

-According to Mediaite, the president insisted that the visit, which wasn’t announced in advance, was a routine visit.
-After visiting with the doctor and with a solider in an operating room, Trump says he toured the hospital and then returned to the White House, where he was immediately confronted about the news that he’d had a heart attack.
+According to Mediaite, the president insisted that the visit, which wasn’t announced in advance, was a routine.
+After visiting with the doctor and with a solider in an operating room, Trump said he toured the hospital and then returned to the White House, where he was confronted with the news that he’d had a heart attack.

 “I went for a physical and I came back, my wife said, ‘Darling are you okay?
 What’s wrong?
 Oh, they’re reporting you may have had a heart attack,'” Trump said.
 “I said I was only there for a very short period of time.”

-He continued that Walter Reed is where the president goes for his annual physical, “the rest” of which will be concluded in January.
+He explained that Walter Reed is where presidents go for annual physicals, adding that “the rest” of his will be concluded in January.

 Trump went on to say that his public relations team was asking if he’d had a heart attack and claimed that CNN had published a story saying that he might have experienced one.